bit-kitty/Coursera-IBM-Data-Science/index.md

 With guidance from this source, two segments were teased out for Manhattan and eventually up to six were forced within Maricopa county in order to find a group that fits loosely to characteristics for a potential up and coming "Laptops and Lattes"-like segment to target.

 ## Results and Discussion <a name="results"></a>
 As mentioned earlier, there were many unexpected challenges to completing this study in a more thorough manner.
 Phoenix is a large city with a growing population across a huge land mass.
 Many neighborhoods are very widespread with their own distinct flavors, which is why the clustering exercise during this study has shown difficulties in merging groups for segmentation.
 The urban core or downtown Phoenix is not as densely populated as they are within NYC.
-In fact, some surrounding neighborhoods have a higher population density per capita than the center.
+In fact, some surrounding neighborhoods have higher population density per capita than the downtown.

-Unlike Manhattan, where the culture has been pretty established, patterns were not as easy to pick up for the Phoenix area either, even within the select county of Maricopa.
+Unlike Manhattan, where the culture has been pretty well established as an urban center, patterns were not as easy to pick up for the Phoenix area either, even within the select county of Maricopa.
 Referring back to the Tapestry Segmetation schematics, you can see the visual differences here by the amount of different segment shadings across the two regions:

 <center><table><tr>
     <td align="center"><img src="https://github.com/bit-kitty/Coursera_Capstone/blob/master/ProjectData/images/PHX-Esri-Segs.png?raw=true" width="425">